dobrebydlo/test1/README.md

 1. Clone the repo
 2. Create .env file in project root folder and fill DB params (use .env.example)
 3. Keep APP_ENV=local and APP_DEBUG=true to have DebugBar enabled
-4. Run composer update (Laravel depends on a number of libraries)
+4. Run composer install (Laravel depends on a number of libraries)
 5. Run php artisan key:generate (the app won't work without a key)
 6. Run php artisan migrate --seed (create database structure and seed the models, seeding will take some time)
 7. Make sure the folders bootstrap/cache, storage, storage/* are writable by php